 Because those medications work at night, and they don’t eat anything during the day.
 But here’s the thing you know when you start your day you start eating.
 Typically you expect your blood sugar to go higher.

 Now why blood sugars are high in the morning?
 Sometimes more upper than the night before.
 Again that depends on what you’re taking during the day.
-If you’re taking, for example, at glipizide, that is commonly prescribed medication, not my favourite.
+If you’re taking, for example, glipizide, which is commonly prescribed medication, not my favorite.

 But it’s commonly prescribed, and that medication works for a while.
 And then it wears off, and then this medication makes your body make insulin.
 So glipizide produces insulin, and that helps with your meals.
 But then it wears off, and then at night, your body still needs insulin.
 So insulin is not just necessary for food.
 Your body needs insulin anyways.

 So even if you’re eating no carbs, you still need insulin because your liver will make glucose.
 You have to have glucose in your system.
 So yes, you don’t need carbs good for you.
 So I will suggest you test your blood sugar 30 minutes after eating.

 How To Measure Blood Sugar level after 30 minutes Of eating